 1. When can a person make a citizen’s arrest in Colorado?

-In Colorado, CRS 16-3-201 is the statute that defines a citizen’s arrest.
-The law expressly allows people who are not police officers to make an arrest.
-These private people can make an arrest if a crime happens in their presence.
+Colorado Revised Statute 16-3-201 expressly allows people who are not police officers to make a citizen’s arrest if a crime happens in their presence.
 They can use reasonable force while making this arrest.

-The law immunizes private people from criminal charges that would typically follow from the force they used making the arrest.
+The law immunizes private people from criminal charges and civil liability that would typically follow from the force they used making the arrest.

 1.1 What does it mean to be in the presence of the citizen?

 CRS 16-3-201 only allows for a citizen’s arrest if a crime was committed in the presence of the person making the arrest.

 A crime is considered to be in the presence of citizens if they can directly see or sense it.
 It is also in a citizen’s presence if there is probable cause to suggest the crime is ongoing or just completed.
 Or as the Colorado Supreme Court stated, “The ‘in presence’ requirement is met if the arrestor observes acts which are in themselves sufficiently indicative of a crime in the course of commission.”1

 - David is in the lobby of a police station.
-Ray gets away from the police and runs, which is a crime.
-David hears someone yelling “stop that man!” and tackles him in a fight.1
+Ray gets away from the police and runs, which is a Colorado crime.
+David hears someone yelling “stop that man!” and tackles him in a fight.

 - A security guard sees Roseanne leaving with a large coat covering a computer.
 The guard tells her to sit down and keeps her from leaving.
 He calls the police.2